The answer is YES.

-If your spine is not aligned and balanced, your joints become overloaded, the ligaments shorten and the muscles are under constant stress.
+If your spine is not aligned and balanced, your joints become overloaded, the ligaments shorten, tighten, and the muscles are under constant stress.
 Poor posture or poor postural habits cause spinal imbalance.

-Sometimes back pain can be a result of a bad hip or knee.
-When you take the weight off of one area of the body, the weight goes somewhere else.
-Usually to the back.
+Sometimes back pain can be a result of another injury like a knee or hip.
+Taking the weight off one area loads it somewhere else.
+Most of the time its the spine.
+You become crooked!

-For every 1" your head is in front of your body, add 10 pounds of extra weight to the cervical spine.
+Did you know every 1" your head is in front of your body an extra 10 pounds of weight is loaded onto your neck?

 You Are Not Alone

-Almost the entire population (93%) of America has experienced back pain significant enough for them to seek professional help.
-Most of this is NOT from injury.
-It is because of poor posture.
+Almost our entire population (93%) have experienced back and neck pain.
+Most is NOT from an injury.
+It is because of POOR POSTURE.

 Your spine is strong and stable when you practice healthy posture.
-But when you slouch or stoop, your muscles and ligaments strain to keep you balanced.
-And that’s what causes the pain in your back.
-With that, it is recommended to maintain a good posture whether you are sitting, standing or taking it easy.
+But if you slouch or stoop, your muscles and ligaments strain to keep you balanced.
+This loads excess weight in areas where it should not be.
+Eventually causing the joints and discs in your spine to break down and erode.

 If you could do something to avoid back pain, why wouldn't you?
 Maintaining good posture whether you are sitting, standing, exercising, or just relaxing is a good life goal.